 D & F Bros.
 Grand Indian Circus

 D & F Bros.
-Grand Indian Circus has been created by Rhythms and Ragas in collaboration with Access All Areas, under the personal direction of internationally renowned Kristian Kristof, a circus specialist, entertainer and artistic and creative director with 30 years of experience.,
+Grand Indian Circus has been specially created by Rhythms and Ragas in collaboration with Access All Areas and 30ips for touring in 2018 to celebrate Circus250, marking the 250th anniversary of the World's first circus appearing in London in 1768.

 Rajasthan is home to the most elite of street circus performers; this fascinating region's legendary entertainment communities combine their amazing skills - with optional live musical support from the World famous Rajasthan Heritage Brass Band- in performing breathtaking acts of courage and bravery.
 Preserved over many centuries from the time of the Maharajas, they take this ancient, mystical and magical circus format to even greater heights.

-The cast of dancers, illusionists, aerialists, acrobats and rope walkers, with the eye-watering displays by their fakir, present a colourful, vibrant, fast-moving extravaganza of intrigue, drama, feats of daring, music, laughter and surprise.
+The cast of dancers, puppeteers, aerialists, acrobats, musicians and rope walkers, with the eye-watering displays by their fakir, present a colourful, vibrant, fast-moving extravaganza of intrigue, drama, feats of daring, music, laughter and surprise.